model-architectures/GRAPE/README.md

 `data_rng_mode=stateful` is deterministic for fresh runs, but the RNG stream is not currently checkpointed so resuming will not reproduce the same data sequence.

+If you need stronger end-to-end determinism beyond data order (at some performance cost), pass `--deterministic=True` to enable PyTorch deterministic kernels.

 ## Evaluation

 Evaluate the performance of the pretrained model using standardized benchmarks.